pulp/pulp/docs/dev-guide/contributing/bugs.rst

 Pulp holds bug triage as an IRC meeting on Tuesdays and Fridays at 10:30 ET (either EST or EDT) in
 #pulp-dev on Freenode.
 We encourage bug filers and interested parties to join and give input.

-A quorum of at least 2 core developers is required to hold triage.
+A quorum of at least 2 core developers (including the triage lead) is required to hold triage.
 Quorum must be established at the beginning of the meeting.
 Developers forming the quorum must stay for the entire duration of triage or the meeting must be suspended.
-Triage will be led by the "triage lead" which is a role that rotates on the 1st of each month.
-The "triage lead" is responsible for reaching out to other developers to ensure a quorum can be established.
+Triage will be led by the "triage lead" which is a role that can be rotated each month.
+The triage lead is responsible for reaching out to other developers to ensure a quorum can be established.

+The triage lead uses IRC bot to facilite the meeting.
+The available set of commands with description is provided (e.g. !start, !next, !propose, !accept, !end, etc).

 The triage lead will do the following:

 #.
-Announce the meeting in #pulp and #pulp-dev 5 minutes prior to beginning
+Announce the meeting in #pulp-dev 10 minutes prior to beginning.
 #.
-Start the meeting by confirming there is a quorum (of which they are 1 person of).
+Post the link to all `Un-Triaged Bugs`_ along with the announce of the meeting.
 #.
-Post the link to all `Un-Triaged Bugs`_.
+Start the meeting when there is a quorum.
 #.
-For each issue to be triaged, put the URL of the issue being discussed in the chat and
+For each issue to be triaged, facilitate an agreement on the priority and severity from
-   facilitate an agreement on the priority and severity from anyone in the chat.
+   anyone in the chat.
 In cases where there is not much feedback, at a minimum the triage lead needs an ack from the other quorum member before moving on.
-If agreement cannot be reached within 1-2 minutes, skip the bug and let interested parties post their thoughts on the bug.
+If agreement cannot be reached within several minutes, skip the bug and let interested parties post their thoughts on the bug.
 #.
 Update the issue as being triaged.
 Add any severity and priority changes, component/tag changes,
    and add any comments that come in from the chat.
 It's preferred for comments to be left directly versus having the triage lead leave comments made by others.

-If a bug needs to block a release, the priority should be changed to URGENT.
+If a bug needs to block a release, follow the `blocking bugs`_ process.
 The "Target Platform Release" field should never be set before the issue is in MODIFIED state.

+If a bug is not publicly available (e.g. security issue), it should be skipped and revisited after triage by the core developers.

 Bugs that need additional information will have notes put onto the issue asking for input.
 Unless a Redmine user specifically disabled e-mail support, adding a note will e-mail the reporter.
 Bugs